Election Day 2022 is November 8. The outcome will determine:

 “If they are not typically interested in voting or it’s not at the top of their list, it’s not going to become the top of their list because they filled this form out,” Cochran says.
 “That form will fall by the wayside nine times out of 10.”

-10. Register people with a tablet, or your phone
+10. Register people on a tablet or your phone

 Everybody has a smartphone nowadays, Cochran says.
 So even if you don’t have a lot of money, printing access, or a large parking lot for a drive-through registration, you can register people to vote.
 The voter registration form at pavotes.org allows you to submit all the information electronically, which is the fastest and simplest way to ensure the registration goes through.